Consulta OnLine (periodico online) ISSN 1971-9892

 of the notion of "constitutional tone", tracing its use in the

-Court's evolving jurisprudence in order to clarify its significance, and
+Court's evolving jurisprudence in order to clarify its

-crisis of political representation has led to a significant
+verify how the crisis of political representation has led to a significant

 "metamorphosis" of constitutional "jurisdiction", which is